kpatera/PriorGen-1/README.md

 -   Plot all the above samples function
     -   Generic and applicable to all functions above.
 -   New root and optim functions
-    -   RootSolve alterantive
+    -   RootSolve alternative
-    -   Optim alternative @KP
+    -   Optim alternative

+@KP